 When was National Hispanic Heritage Month first celebrated?

 Hispanic Heritage Week was first celebrated under President Lyndon Johnson.
 The term "Hispanic" was adopted by the United States government in the early 1970s.
 It first appeared on the Census in 1980.
-A federal bill was passed in 1998 under President George H.W.
-Bush to celebrate National Hispanic Heritage Month.
+In 1989, President George H.W.
+Bush became the first president to declare the 31-day period from September 15 to October 15 as National Hispanic Heritage Month.

 Why the month starts on September 15?

 Hispanic Heritage month starts on September 15 - the anniversary of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
 Mexico and Chile celebrate their independence days respectively on September 16 and September 18.

 What are some of the best ways to celebrate National Hispanic Heritage Month in 2021?

 The best way to celebrate for both members of the community and allies is to support local Hispanic businesses and nonprofits, Lilibeth said.
 It also important to educate yourself and learn about accomplishments from our amazing community.